 Medium Risk Merchant Accounts – website or retail stores that sell health and beauty products, telecommunication and utility services, lawyer offices and political organizations.

-Higher Risk Merchant Accounts– gyms, insurance agencies, handmade apparel and jewelry, charities, businesses who have monthly memberships or subscription based services, web development or gaming development businesses
+Higher Risk Merchant Accounts– gyms, insurance agencies, handmade apparel and jewelry, charities, businesses who have monthly memberships or subscription based services, web development, Forex, adult, tech support, or gaming development businesses

 Longevity – The longevity of a business can really make a difference in merchant account underwriting.
 The best scenario is a business that has been in business for five years or more.
 They typically have an established customer base with a steady flow of cash.
-This is important to a merchant account provider as it means that a business can effectively respond to the unexpected like chargebacks fees.
-Longevity may also mean that the business is consider a lower risk.
+This is important to a merchant account provider as it means that the business can effectively respond to the unexpected, including returns, chargeback fees, etc. Longevity may also mean that the business is consider a lower risk.

 Chargeback history – Chargebacks can occur when a customer is unhappy with your product and requests a refund.
 Another common chargeback situation happens when your customer says that they never received your product.
 They can simply call up their credit card company and demand the charge from your company be removed.